-Children informative cultural service – DX was founded in early 2002 when groups Children for Children and Media School merged.
+Children informative cultural service – DX was founded in 1997 when groups Children for Children and Media School merged.
 Since its establishment, the DX functions as a teen club at the Child Rights Centre, dealing with peer education, youth media and organising researches of attitudes of young people.

 In the period 2003-2009 the DX was a member of the Youth Network “Living Together”, which brought together youth clubs in several cities in Serbia and has been expanding the intercultural approach to communication among young people, with the support of the Swiss Pestalozzi Foundation.